PostHog/posthog.com/contents/blog/product-led-growth.md

 Thus, if you're a company without a lot of money in the bank, you might just need to get some Sales done now, simply to fund your operations.

 Not having funding shouldn't discourage you from trying a PLG approach, however.
 It can still work, just look at GitLab.
-They first raised money after already having 100,000 users and Sid (their CEO), claims they didn't even have a significant marketing budget until then.
+They first raised money after already having 100,000 users and Sid (their CEO) [told us](/blog/a-chat-with-sid) they didn't even have a significant marketing budget until then.
 Wow.

 ### Open Source Software
 Being open source is a great characteristic for companies looking to follow a PLG approach.